asinfo

 Array of structures describing different sections of the system memory map (e.g., RAM, SRAM, flash, I/O ranges)

-The asinfo (Address Space Information) section consists of an array of asinfo structures:
+The asinfo (Address Space Information) area consists of an array of asinfo structures, each of which has these fields:

 start